PresleyGSP/module_04/README.md

 - In the Correcting ZeroDivisionError sections I added a try block to only calculate the average if the "transaction_counter" variable was greater than 0 and if the "transaction_counter" variable was = 0 we raise the ZeroDivisionError, catch it and printed my own error message.
 - I also added formatting to the customer account balance, transaction history and average transaction amount thar prints to the console, for example the balance should print out as: $1,000.00.

+## Code Modification 4

+- Fixed indentation in the collecting invalid records section, tabbed over section so it aligns with the rest of the code.
+- Fixed transaction type check for "withdraw", changed from "withdrawal".
+That was probably why I was getting the "ZeroDivisionError" code.

+## Code Modification 5

+- Fixed the appending to the rejected list so it only happens once through the Validation checks if it fails both validations.